ZhuochengHe/vera-aws/README.md

   <img src="assets/vera-cloud.png" alt="Vera" width="50%">
 </p>

-We are on a mission to build high-fidelity cloud emulators that can run on your laptop: AWS, GCP, and more to come.
+A high-fidelity cloud emulator that can run on your laptop: AWS, GCP, and more.
 With Vera, you can build and test infrastructure on your machine locally: no cloud accounts needed, zero cost, and risk free.

 ## What is Vera?